ricardomm7/leaflink/docs/sprintC/us025/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Green Space Manager (GSM), I want to cancel an entry in the Agenda to manage and update task statuses effectively.
+As a Green Space Manager (GSM), I want to cancel an entry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**